emmataylor99/statafiles/README.md

 My capstone projects were:
-a simulatenous equations supply and demand model of black & green tea, focusing on US demand and global supply challenges. a Oaxacan regression model describing how immigration status affects the wages of farm workers in the United States.
+a simulatenous equations supply and demand model of black & green tea, focusing on US demand and global supply challenges; and a Oaxacan regression model describing how immigration status affects the wages of farm workers in the United States.